oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0-csd07.md

 Other-Definitions: definitions/tosca_moose.yaml definitions/tosca_deer.yaml
 ```

-This "TOSCA.meta" file indicates its structure (as well as the overall
+This `TOSCA.meta` file indicates its structure (as well as the overall
 CSAR structure) by means of the `CSAR-Version` keyname with value
 "2.0".
 The `Entry-Definitions` keyname points to a TOSCA definitions
 YAML file with the name "tosca_elk.yaml" which is contained in the